Welcome

 Revision Tip

 Always check for express directions in the will regarding the burden of IHT.
 If none, apply the statutory rules.
-Be prepared to calculate grossed-up amounts for net legacies.
+Be prepared to calculate grossed-up amounts for net legacies and to gross down where residue is wholly exempt.

 Key Point Checklist